 Civil litigation is different than criminal litigation, and the penalties in a civil lawsuit are purely financial.
 Through a civil lawsuit, survivors of sexual assault and abuse now have an opportunity to recover compensation for the losses they suffered due to the crimes of their abuser.

-Who Can File a Lawsuit?
+Who Can File a Lawsuit with the NY Adult Survivors Act?

 If you are the victim of a sexual offense and you were at least 18 years old at the time the crime was committed, you will have one year to bring a lawsuit against your abuser, beginning on November 24, 2022, and ending on November 23, 2023.
 Your case does not have to be resolved within this window; you simply need to initiate the legal process by filing a formal complaint in civil court.
 Even if the statute of limitations period for the offense in question passed decades ago, you could bring a valid lawsuit within the allotted time frame.